HeyKile/exercise_tracking_app/README.md

 - users are able to view and search for templates in both the templates view and when starting a workout
 - template creation is entirely customizable, allowing users to add any exercise with any amount of sets
-- templates can even be saved between sessions, reading / writing from a JSON file
+- templates can even be saved between sessions, reading / writing from in-line objects
-- The is no implementation to allow users to give each template an image or icon
-- Templates made by the user currently cannot be edited again, but this functionality should be done with the Beta
+- User can assign new templates an icon

 ### Exercises

 - exercises can be searched for and added to templates in both template builder mode and workout mode
 - excises can be created in both modes as well, specifying name and which attributes they'd like to track
-- support for images associated with each exercise is intended to come with the Beta, but depending on need we may pivot to a more convient design

 ### Home Page